 To display the tab, click the CAD Layer tab, which appears when a CAD feature layer is selected in the Contents pane.
 Next, click Georeference in the Alignment group.

 The following sections are organized as a guide in the order of a typical georeferencing workflow.
 The methods you ultimately use and the order in which you perform them can vary depending on your data.

 Choose a georeferencing layer

 All commands and tools on the CAD Layer tab act on the CAD feature layer highlighted in the Contents pane.
 Georeferencing a single CAD feature layer applies that transformation to the entire dataset.
 Once you have georeferenced a CAD feature layer, you can then add the other feature classes of that dataset to the map, and they will be constrained by the same control points.

 Assign a spatial reference

 If your CAD dataset does not have a coordinate system defined, you can apply one using the Define Projection tool in the Alignment group under CAD Layer on the Tools tab.
 Assigning a spatial reference is a best practice for producing an accurate transformation.

 Move the dataset to the current view

 If the CAD drawing's origin coordinate (0,0,0) is significantly different than that of the map projection in your data frame, the CAD dataset may be added outside your data extent.
-When this happens, zoom to the destination area and click Fit To Display in the Prepare group under under CAD Layer on the Tools tab.
-This shifts and scales the dataset to fit the current view regardless of where it is located.
+When this happens, zoom to the destination area and click Move To Display in the Prepare group under under CAD Layer on the Tools tab.
+This shifts the dataset to fit the current view, regardless of where it is located.
 The file still maintains its original scale; if the file needs further scaling to fit your map, refer to the section below.